If you haven’t written a successful tender before you might find the process can be quite daunting. Here are a few tips to keep you on track:

 9. Choose the right referees

 Most RFTs ask for referees either for the delivery of the work or for the personnel put forward.
 Use referees that you know will give the most complimentary recommendations.
 Don’t take a risk on clients who have gripes.
 Get permission from your referees before including them in your response.
-Brief them on the details of RDF so they can tailor their comments to the particular request.
+Brief them on the details of the RFT so they can tailor their comments to the particular request.

 10. Submit your tender on time